 BRUCE LICHT

 A typical quartz timepiece is only accurate to within three minutes a year.
-To achieve a higher degree of precision, one would have to rely on an atomic clock, which wasn’t invented until 1949.(1) So how is it possible that over 3,300 years ago, the newly freed Jewish slaves from Egypt were able to properly determine the exact length of a lunar month to within one tenth of a second?
+To achieve a higher degree of precision, one would have to rely on an atomic clock, which was not invented until 1949.(1) So how is it possible that over 3,300 years ago, the newly freed Jewish slaves from Egypt were able to properly determine the exact length of a lunar month to within one tenth of a second?

-It is noteworthy that the Talmud, a document that is thousands of years old, tells us the equation used by the ancient Jews to determine the length of a lunar month down to the millisecond.
-(5) It breaks down an hour not into sixty minutes but into 1080 “chalakim,” meaning that each minute is eighteen chalakim long, and it states that a lunar month is exactly 29 and 1/2 days and no less than 793 chalakim.
-This comes to 29 days 12 hours 44 minutes and ~3.3 seconds, or 29.530594 days (6) (a difference of only 0.000006 from NASA’s modern day calculation).
+It is noteworthy that the Talmud, a document that is thousands of years old, tells us the equation used by the ancient Jews to determine the length of a lunar month down to the millisecond.(5) It breaks down an hour not into sixty minutes but into 1080 “chalakim,” meaning that each minute is eighteen chalakim long, and it states that a lunar month is exactly 29 and 1/2 days and no less than 793 chalakim.
+This comes to 29 days, 12 hours, 44 minutes, and approximately 3.3 seconds, or 29.530594 days(6) (a difference of only 0.000006 days from NASA’s modern-day calculation).
 Did they have supernatural knowledge of the natural world?
-All the other calendars of ancient times were extremely arbitrary and inexact, however this ancient calendar calculation has withstood scientific scrutiny and the test of time to this day.
+All the other calendars of ancient times were extremely arbitrary and inexact, however, this ancient calendar calculation has withstood scientific scrutiny and the test of time to this day.

-How did the Jews comprehend how to compute, organize, sustain and perpetuate a calendar?
+How did the Jews comprehend how to compute, organize, sustain, and perpetuate a calendar?
 This calculation demands a massive extent of specialized knowledge that goes far beyond an understanding of the cycles of the seasons.
-They didn’t have the mathematical expertise, thehighly sophisticated technical apparatuses or space exploration vehicles to understand the wisdom of the heavens.
-How could they have figured this out if they did not have Divine assistance?
+They didn’t have the mathematical expertise, the highly sophisticated technical apparatuses, or space exploration vehicles to understand the wisdom of the heavens.
+How could they have figured this out if they did not have divine assistance?

 Footnotes:

-With an error of only 1 second in up to 100 million years, atomic clocks are among the most accurate timekeeping devices in history.
+With an error of only 1 second in up to 100 million years, atomic clocks are the most accurate timekeeping devices in history.

-“HASHEM said to Moses and Aaron in the land of Egypt, saying, ‘This month shall be for you the beginning of the months, it shall be for you the first of the months.’”
+2) Exodus / Parshas Bo / Chapter 12 / Verses 1-2“HASHEM said to Moses and Aaron in the land of Egypt, saying, ‘This month shall be for you the beginning of the months, it shall be for you the first of the months.’”

 3) https://www.rationalistjudaism.com/p/chazal-and-nasa